ajdonnison/smallholder-sensor-framework/arduino/sketches/Wattworks/README.md

 In the future this controller will be enhanced to be able to handle the full range of functions the 8051 controller did.

+Note: It would appear that the Wattworks site has not been updated for several years and none of the listed distributors list any Wattworks products.
+This controller could easily work with a simple tank/pump/solenoid system.